 Ultimately, the choice is yours.
 But you’ll want to take into consideration everything we’ve talked about so far.
 It’s up to you to weigh the pros and cons depending on your own unique situation and values.

-If you typically struggle to find motivation and think you’ll have trouble getting back into the swing of things later on—if you do choose to go back to school—you may want to reconsider quitting school altogether.
-If you already have a job lined up after school or the line of work you’re pursuing doesn’t require a degree or place preference on applicants with degrees, then quitting school might not be as difficult a decision.
+Do you typically struggle to find motivation?
+Think you’ll have trouble getting back into the swing of things later on?
+You may want to reconsider quitting school altogether.
+Already have a job lined up after school?
+The line of work you’re pursuing doesn’t require a degree?
+It doesn’t place preference on applicants with degrees?
+Then quitting school might not be as difficult a decision.